raviydevops/duffle_CNAB_bundles/README.md

 }
 ```

-### Uninstalling the application
+## Uninstalling the application

-Use the following command to uninstall (or down the services)
+Use the following command to uninstall (or down the services) the app

 ``` bash
 duffle uninstall bundleInstallName bundleName -c credentialSetName